 10 Natural Ways to Sleep Better

-1. Maintain A Consistent Daily Schedule
+1. Tips For Better Sleep: Maintain A Consistent Daily Schedule

 Stick to a sleep schedule of the same bedtime and wake up time, even on the weekends.
 This helps to regulate your body’s clock and could help you fall asleep and stay asleep for the night.
+Good sleep is very important to thriving with good mental health.

 2. Reduce Your Daily Caffeine Intake